-If for some serious reason, a school age haptized Roman Catholic is unable to be confirmed by the Bishop during his pastoral visit to the parish, then this candidate, with the permission of the pastor, may be presented for the Sacrament of Confirmation on Pentecost Sunday.
+If for some serious reason, a school age baptized Roman Catholic is unable to be confirmed by the Bishop during his pastoral visit to the parish, then this candidate, with the permission of the pastor, may be presented for the Sacrament of Confirmation on Pentecost Sunday.
 The pastor's permission is to be included with the registration forms to be sent to the Office for Divine Worship.

 A pastor who foresees the genuine pastoral need to confirm an adult baptized Roman Catholic can do so only with the specific delegation of the Bishop (see Canon 882 and National Statutes for the Catechumenate, nos.
 28-29).
 Archbishop Chaput gives this faculty to all priests of the Archdiocese to confirm Roman Catholic Adults on any occasion from Palm Sunday through Pentecost Sunday.
 This delegation is required for the validity of the Sacrament in the case of a Roman Catholic candidate.
 If you have any questions about this faculty, please contact the Office for Divine Worship.
 There is no need for an additional letter requesting this faculty during the period specified by the Archbishop.
+Priests are reminded that only the 2016 revised The Order of Confirmation may be used to celebrate the Sacrament.